Noietch/KCOS/README.md

 # KCOS
-Dile storage and sharing website for lightweight server
+File storage and sharing website for lightweight server